saskiapoldmaa/saskiapoldmaa.github.io/articles/PC/diffusion.md

-# Solving the Diffusion Equation
+# All I Know About Diffusion

 I had encountered diffusion equations in previous years' physics cups but I had never managed to solve them.
 The 2025 Seagull prompted me to go back to them, and to my surprise, they didn't seem as daunting this time.